-This will help build and sustain a more open system where front line staff feel heard.
-It will enable the DCS to have direct line of sight to the front line.
+This will help build and sustain a more open system where front line staff feel heard and will enable the DCS to have direct line of sight to the front line.
 Freeing up the capacity of the DCS has been important to achieve this and will need to be addressed in any long term future arrangements.

-- 2.8.2 A varied programme of engagement activities has been taking place to involve staff in designing, prioritising and implementing quick wins and longer terms solutions that will be included in the children's improvement plan.
-These have included; - Briefing meetings during the week following the publication of the inspection report
+4.37 A varied programme of engagement activities has been taking place to involve staff in designing, prioritising and implementing quick wins and longer terms solutions that will be included in the children's improvement plan.
+These have included;

-- Holding a five week programme during September and October of two 30 minute 'sprint' sessions per week with staff, focusing on different topic areas - Setting up a 'Wall of wisdom' in different office locations for staff to add to outside of formal settings. - Suggestion boxes on social work floors - Setting up a dedicated email inbox - - 2.8.3 Staff have given positive feedback on the sprint sessions with over 500 staff (social workers, managers and business support officers) taking part in the sessions so far.
-The key messages that social work staff have told us are that they want reduced caseloads, more regular supervision, investment in technology, better training and effective business support. - 2.8.4 Feedback from the sessions is being shared with all staff on a weekly basis through an email from the Executive Director People and more formal feedback during week commencing 9 October.
+- Briefing meetings during the week following the publication of the inspection report - Holding a five week programme during September and October of two 30 minute 'sprint' sessions per week with staff, focusing on different topic areas - Setting up a 'Wall of wisdom' in different office locations for staff to add to outside of formal settings. - Suggestion boxes on social work floors - Setting up a dedicated email inbox - 4.38 Staff have given positive feedback on the sprint sessions with over 500 staff (social workers, managers and business support officers) taking part in the sessions so far.
+The key messages that social work staff have told us are that they want reduced caseloads, more regular supervision, investment in technology, better training and effective business support. - 4.39 Feedback from the sessions is being shared with all staff on a weekly basis through an email from the Executive Director People and more formal feedback was provided during the week commencing 9 October.
 A number of 'quick wins' suggested by staff have already been implemented.
 These include smart phones, regular meetings with managers and improved business support to teams.

-3. WHAT HAS HAPPENED SINCE OFSTED
+5. WHAT HAS HAPPENED SINCE OFSTED

-- 3.1 It is usual that an authority who receives an inadequate judgement then sees a surge in demand following publication of the Ofsted report.
+- 5.1 It is usual that an authority who receives an inadequate judgement then sees a surge in demand following publication of the Ofsted report.
 This is made up of increased referrals and addressing issues in cases as a more forensic approach is brought to considering actions that may be needed.
-Croydon is no different to other authorities and has seen increases in demand. - 3.2 The information below illustrates the increase in work within the core social work services:
+Croydon is no different to other authorities and has seen increases in demand. - 5.2 The information below illustrates the increase in work within the core social work services:

-June 2017 30/09/17
+Demand areas June 2017 October 17

-Numbers of Children on Child Protection Plan 369 444
+Numbers of Children on Child Protection Plan 369 459

-Numbers of care proceedings 262 281

-Numbers of indigenous Croydon LAC 407 441
+Numbers of indigenous Croydon LAC 407 453

+Numbers of UASC LAC 349 324

-3.3 There has been much focus on social work caseloads.
+- 5.3 There has been much focus on social work caseloads.
 At the time of the Ofsted inspection the average case load was 19.
 This however, masked the inconsistencies across the service.

-On Monday 23 October the breakdown was as follows: Average caseload in Assessment 31
+- 5.4 The w/c 30th October the breakdown was as follows:

+- Average caseload in Assessment 30.5

-Average caseload in Care Planning 17
+- Average caseload in Care Planning

+17.7

-Average caseload in Permanency 14
+• Average caseload in Permanency 13.8

-Average caseload in Leaving Care 20
+• Average caseload in Leaving Care 20

+• Average caseload in Children with Disabilities 20